anthonyc2394/sep11-freedom-project/entries/entry06.md

 ```
 I sticked to my plan and made a 10 slide presentation.

 At the SEP Expo, I felt more nervous because although I wasn't getting graded, I was being judged by my work and by my presentation and that made me nervous.
+Unlike my SEP class presentation, I had no slides and I didn't plan my presentation.
+I'm pretty sure I changed my presentation like 5 times during the expo and it worked out in my favor because each presentation was better than the one before it.
+It was worth it in the end because I didn't get top 3, but I got an honorable mention.
+I am overall proud of how I presented in the expo ad I hope to do better next year.

 Some takeaways I got from presenting are: